12 Days

 Cultural Immersion

 The captivating views of the high Himalayas in the Manaslu region invite numerous trekkers, visitors, and mountain climbers.
-This region is the heartland of diverse communities like Gurungs, Tamangs, and Tibetans.
+This region is the heartland of diverse communities such as the Gurungs, Tamangs, and Tibetans.
 It is blended with Hinduism (lower area) and Buddhism (Upper region).

 Many festivals, such as Lhosar, Mani Rimdu, and the Tsum Shagya Centennial, are celebrated with great enthusiasm, showcasing respect for one another’s cultures.
 They share the same space and live under the same cold Himalayan breeze.